gamblevore/speedie/Documentation/Message.md

     44.95
     2000-10-01*/

 OK, so lets do the actual comparison!
-We will add this
+We will add this:

-    if (row ~= name) and (row.first.name contains tofind)
+    if (row ~= name) and (row.first.name contains tofind) return book

 Here is our total search function.
 Great it works!